As an apprentice in York, you'll:

-- earn a salary; apprentices in York earn on average between £105 and £350 per week (depending on the hours worked and level of apprenticeship)
+- earn a salary; apprentices in York earn between £125 and £350 per week (depending on the hours worked and level of apprenticeship)

 - get a minimum of 12 months' paid employment and holiday pay